See the Cast of ‘Planes, Trains & Automobiles’ Then and Now

 Then: Martin went the straight man role as Neal Page, an advertising executive who struggles to get home to his family for Thanksgiving.
 The movie's release was around the apex of Martin's film career, as he had just starred in 'Roxanne' and was about to do 'Dirty Rotten Scoundrels' and 'Parenthood.'

-Now: Martin still does movies — his most recent being 2011′s ‘The Big Year.’
-But, these days, the 67-year old is also well known as a best selling author, a Grammy-winning bluegrass musician and, of course, for his continued appearances on ‘Saturday Night Live.’
+Now: These days, the 67-year old is also well known as a best selling author and a Grammy-winning bluegrass musician.

 John Candy, Del Griffith